Staying In Melbourne

 Our trip began early Friday morning when Bronte picked us up!
 Bronte studied abroad at Fairfield for a year and is back home now living and studying in Melbourne.
 We met at Fairfield and she was nice enough to drive us along the Great Ocean Road to see the Twelve Apostles on Friday (thanks Bronte!!).
 Unfortunately, there are only eight Apostles still standing due to wave and storm damage, but the sights were breathtaking!
 I particularly enjoyed Loch Ard Gorge, and being able to climb down onto the beach for a swim.
 The steps were a little difficult to find, but the experience was more than enjoyable.
 From Melbourne, the Twelve Apostles are about a three hour drive away.
 If we didn’t have Bronte, we would’ve had to book a day tour, so if you plan on visiting, make sure you set aside a full day for this!

 Saturday afternoon was spent in St.Kilda!
 St. Kilda is a beach town located on the outskirts of Melbourne with plenty to do.
 Here, we got burgers for lunch, went to the beach (and saw lots of jellies!), and came back later on to watch the penguin parade, go out to dinner, and meet Bronte and her friends at Hotel Esplanade for drinks.
-Located near the St. Kilda pier is a penguin colony that walks along the ocean each night.
+A penguin colony is located near the St. Kilda pier.
+We got to watch them “parade” into the ocean, as they do each night!
 I really enjoyed this because we were able to watch the sunset and see several penguins come out shortly after!
 Who knew there were wild penguins in Australia?
 I certainly did not!
 This activity was completely free, but got really busy so make sure you arrive before sunset if possible.

-Sunday was a full day of city sightseeing.
-Our hostel offered a free walking tour of Melbourne, so we met for this at 10 am.
+Sunday was a full day of city sightseeing during our weekend in Melbourne.
+Our hostel offered a free walking tour of the city, so we met for this at 10 am.
 During the three hours, we were able to see and do so much, including visit several lanes filled with Melbourne’s famous street art, see the Yarra river, and try Melbourne’s famous coffee.
 Melbourne is one of the coffee capitals of the world, and even though I don’t normally drink coffee, it was so so good.
-After our tour ended, we visited Queen Victoria Market- a huge outdoor market with food and good stalls.
-Here I bought some souvenirs for friends and myself (shocker), and some fresh fruit!
+After our tour ended, we visited Queen Victoria Market – a huge outdoor market with food and good stalls.
+Here I bought some souvenirs for myself (shocker!!) and friends, and some fresh fruit!

 Monday was a bonus day for us.
 I think Melbourne is definitely doable in three days, but we spent our last day visiting cafes, walking along the river, and looking around some of Melbourne’s free museums.

-I really really liked Melbourne.
+I really really liked our weekend in Melbourne.
 It’s Australia’s most “European city” and has so many cafes, quaint streets, and art to prove it!
 Melbourne earns the title as one of the world’s most livable cities year after year and I couldn’t recommend a visit to here enough!

 Like this post?
 Pin it to save it for later and share with others!